 At this point, you would be expecting us to cut it short and come to the actual point.
 I.e., how the hell do we increase our quality of health by focusing on NEAT, and what activities can be counted as NEAT?
 Right?
 We hear what you are saying!

 Why Is NEAT Effective?

 There is no rocket science in explaining and understanding the effectiveness of NEAT.
 According to theories, an average person can burn around 1500 to 2000 calories daily by adding everyday chores to their day.

 How about increasing your caloric burn alongside the gym with walking, cooking, cleaning, and sleeping?
 Will it cause a drastic change in your weight loss?

 Not sure?
 Suppose you did 1-hour at the gym; now you will inevitably end up thinking, ” I have had enough” and will continue to lounge all-day –munching a handful of an unhealthy snack as a treat for the hectic work you did– resulting in gaining half the calories back.

 Unlike this, increasing NEAT will subconsciously partake in burning fat by manipulating your mind to eat less and lose more.
 Whip-smart?
 IKR.

 All the fitness freaks would probably be jumping for joy at this point.
-Because we are going to explain the basics, use productive activities to take your NEAT game to the next level.
+We will explain the basics and use productive activities to take your NEAT game to the next level.
 Let’s wait no more and see what these are.

 Make a habit of walking for a good 10 to 15 mins every few hours.
 And if intentional walking seems tough, play with your mind a bit.
 Walk to the store to get your essentials, walk a few extra blocks before reaching your block at the office.
 Take an extra turn around the park before coming back to your home.